Are you struggling to make sales?

 If you simply rehash what everyone else is saying, I can guarantee your efforts will be futile.
 Dig deep to find topics or angles that no one else can cover as well as you can!
 This will start to build that foundation of trust with your visitors.

-Consistency is key when it comes to making money from your blog (link making money from your blog to How To Make Money From Your Blog Part I).
+Consistency is key when it comes to making money from your blog.
 You can’t just post every once in a while, and expect your audience to grow to respect and trust you.

 I recommend writing 2-5 new blog posts per week.
 Of course, this will vary depending on your niche and audience.